mixxxdj/manual/source/chapters/library.rst

 **Loading tracks**
-  To load a track into a :ref:`deck <interface-decks>`, you can either drag it to the waveform display or use the context menu.
+  To load a track into a :ref:`deck <interface-decks>`, you can either drag it to the waveform display, use the context menu or use shortcut keys.
 Go to the chapter :ref:`library-loading-tracks` for detailed information.

 **Importing tracks**